 To brew the most flavorful cup of coffee, it is recommended that paper filters be used.
 Paper filters effectively trap bitter sediments for a smoother less bitter cup of coffee.
-Paper filters also allow you to use any type of grind while permanent filters require courser grinds.
+Paper filters also allow you to use any type of grind while permanent filters require coarser grinds.
 Other benefits of paper filters versus permanent filters include easier clean-up, more sanitary, and more environmentally friendly.
-In addition, studies have indicated that paper filters play a crucial role in eliminating cholesterol raising factors from coffee.
+In addition, studies have indicated that paper filters play a crucial role in eliminating cholesterol-raising factors from coffee.

 Alternative Uses for Coffee Filters